DragonflyStats/ArchivedRepositories/ComplexityIndices/00-Master.md

 ### Testing for Differences: Univariated Paired Tests

 The test for a significant difference between measurements before and after fatigue training is carried out by univariate procedures (i.e. the well-known paired t-test) for each variable.

+### Results of univariate paired t-test

+* *Bonferrroni Correction*

+Bonferroni correction would commonbly feature in significance testing of families of hypotheses to provide an aggregated indication of significance.
+In multivariate statistics, a single hypothesis test would be carried out on a set of variables, yielding one significance value, with no necessity to carry out a correction.